In relation to pre-exposure prophylaxis (PrEP), 2-1-1 dosing (and 2+1+1 dosing) are alternative terms for event-based dosing.

 Risk factors for a disease which are well established from studies in the general population.
 For example, traditional risk factors for heart disease include older age, smoking, high blood pressure, cholesterol and diabetes.
 ‘Traditional’ risk factors may be contrasted with novel or HIV-related risk factors.

 An enzyme that can be measured in a blood sample that indicates the health of the liver, such as AST or ALT.

 One of the steps in the HIV life cycle in which the HIV DNA provirus is used as a template to create copies of HIV’s RNA genetic material as well as shorter strands of HIV RNA called messenger RNA (mRNA).
 HIV mRNA is then used in a process called translation to create HIV proteins and continue the virus’s life cycle.

 An umbrella term for people whose gender identity and/or gender expression differs from the sex they were assigned at birth.

 The step in the HIV life cycle that follows transcription in which the genetic information contained in HIV mRNA is used to build HIV proteins with the host cell’s protein-making machinery.
 Once these HIV proteins are produced, they can combine with copies of HIV’s RNA genetic material to form new, complete copies of HIV.

-treatment as prevention
+treatment as prevention (TasP)

 A public health strategy involving the prompt provision of antiretroviral treatment in people with HIV in order to reduce their risk of transmitting the virus to others through sex.